 The Liceo Artigianale by Cometa Formazione represents a new paradigm of general school, based on a strong component of real-based and competence-based learning.
-Here a synthetic abstract of the research discussed by the author at ECER Conference 2019 in Hamburg.
+Here a synthetic abstract of the research discussed by the author at ECER Conference 2019 in Hamburg (Research funded by Fondazione Deloitte).

 As recently emerged in several reports, society (life-styles, production, consumption) is rapidly changing: the job of 65% of children starting their educational pathway today does not yet exist (World Economic Forum, 2016).
 In this context, education needs to be renovated: competences are not only crucial for employability but also for the personal development and future social cohesion (Nussbaum, 2010; 2011; Alessandrini, 2014).
 The educational systems require a paradigm shift (Alessandrini, 2017) towards a “whole-school approach, to harness the motivation and commitment of all pupils and students, to develop their critical thinking and to improve their educational attainment in general. […] It requires interdisciplinary learning, new knowledge, skills and attitudes, creative thinking, innovation and a long-term perspective” (European Political Strategy Centre, 2016).
 This change should overcome traditional dichotomies (humanities-science; theory-practice; school-real world) and lead education to the ideal of Cicero’s humanitas.
 To some extent, it could be debated the strict connection between problem solving and sapientia; flexibility and decorum; team working and philanthropìa; motivation and gravitas; creativity and cultura; time management and temperantia.